 In April 2022, the Biden administration announced sweeping, temporary changes to income-driven repayment (IDR) programs for federal student loan borrowers.
 The changes will dramatically expand what can be counted toward a borrower’s loan forgiveness term.

-The IDR changes, which the administration is calling an “IDR Adjustment,” follow a similar set of broad, temporary changes announced in October for the Public Service Loan Forgiveness (PSLF) program.
-Called the “Limited PSLF Waiver,” these changes also expand eligibility for the PSLF program, allowing more types of loans and repayment periods to count toward student loan forgiveness.
+The IDR changes, which the administration calls an “IDR Adjustment,” follow a similar set of broad, temporary changes announced in October for the Public Service Loan Forgiveness (PSLF) program.
+Called the “Limited PSLF Waiver,” these changes also expanded eligibility for the PSLF program through the end of October 2022, allowing more types of loans and repayment periods to count toward student loan forgiveness.
 The two programs are somewhat related, as the IDR fixes may also benefit borrowers on track for PSLF.

 Taken together, the Department of Education estimates that the reforms will allow tens of thousands of student loan borrowers to get near-immediate student loan forgiveness.
 Millions of additional borrowers will get pushed closer to the threshold for loan forgiveness, shaving off years of repayment in the process.